-Survivors Survivors should be notified as soon as possible in order to avoid the survivors hearing about the incident in other ways.
+Survivors should be notified as soon as possible in order to avoid the survivors hearing about the incident in other ways.

-The Police Chief or the authorized designee should review the deceased member's member's emergency contact information and make accommodations to respect the member's member's wishes and instructions specific to notifying survivors.
-However, notification should not be excessively delayed because of attempts to assemble a notification team in accordance with the member's member's wishes.
+The Police Chief or the authorized designee should review the deceased member's emergency contact information and make accommodations to respect the member's wishes and instructions specific to notifying survivors.
+However, notification should not be excessively delayed because of attempts to assemble a notification team in accordance with the member's wishes.

-The Police Chief, Shift Supervisor or Police Chief, Shift Supervisor or the authorized designee should select at least two members to conduct notification of survivors, one of which may be the Agency Chaplain Agency chaplain.
+The Police Chief, Shift Supervisor or the authorized designee should select at least two members to conduct notification of survivors, one of which may be the Agency chaplain.